Zhang-dev/airpoll/README.md

 #### Automated tests

-- Make sure the backend app is not launching, otherwise the port will be occupied with the app, the tests can not be started.
+- Make sure the backend is not launching, otherwise the port will be occupied with the app, the tests can not be started.
 - Once checked out, navigate to the `backend` folder.
 - In the terminal, run `npm i -g jest` to download jest.
 - In the terminal, run `npm test` to run automated tests.
 Test results and code coverage will be shown in ternimal.